Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-UniquePointer.md

 ```
 There are a couple of solutions to this problem.
 You can check `data` and throw an exception if it is a Null pointer, or alternatively, you can make it a precondition for using the smart pointer (i.e., it is the user's responsibility to either know or check the state of the smart pointer before using these methods).

-The standard has chosen to go with a pre-condition (a widespread C++ practice: do not impose an overhead on all your users (to spare problems for the beginner), but rather provide a mechanism to check the state for those that need to do so; so they can choose to pay the overhead when they need to and not every time).
+The standard has chosen to go with a pre-condition (a widespread C++ practice: do not impose an overhead on all your users to make things easier for beginner (Also Know as: You should not pay for something you don't need!)), but rather provide a mechanism to check the state for those that need to do so; so they can choose to pay the overhead when they need to and not every time).
 We can do the same here but have not provided any mechanism for the user to check the state of the smart pointer.
 ### Problem 4: Const Correctness
-When accessing the owned object via a smart pointer, we are not affecting the state of our smart pointer, so any member that returns the object (without changing the state of the smart pointer) should be marked const.
+When accessing the owned object via a smart pointer, we do not affect its state, so any member that returns the object (without changing its state) should be marked const.

 #### Not const
 ```c